Luodian/Otter/README.md

 **[2023-06-23]**
 1. 🧨 [Download MIMIC-IT Dataset](https://entuedu-my.sharepoint.com/:f:/g/personal/libo0013_e_ntu_edu_sg/Eo9bgNV5cjtEswfA-HfjNNABiKsjDzSWAl5QYAlRZPiuZA?e=M9isDT).
 For more details on navigating the dataset, please refer to [MIMIC-IT Dataset README](mimic-it/README.md).
 2. 🏎️ [Run Otter Locally](./pipeline/demo).
 You can run our model locally with at least 16G GPU mem for tasks like image/video tagging and captioning and identifying harmful content.
 For details, please refer to the [code](./pipeline/demo).
-We fix a bug related to video inference where frame tensors were mistakenly unsqueezed for the input vision_x.
-You can try running it again with the updated version.
+We fix a bug related to video inference where `frame tensors` were mistakenly unsqueezed to a wrong `vision_x`.
+You can now try running it again with the updated version.

 **[2023-06-08]**
 1. Introducing Project Otter's brand new homepage: https://otter-ntu.github.io/.
 Check it out now!